Steven Kwan Player Props: Guardians vs. Yankees

-After going 0-for-3 in his most recent game, Steven Kwan and the Cleveland Guardians face the New York Yankees (who will start Gerrit Cole) at 6:10 PM ET on Tuesday.
+On Wednesday, Steven Kwan (coming off going 1-for-4) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.
+In his most recent game he had a one-hit showing (1-for-4) against the Yankees.

 Steven Kwan Game Info & Props vs. the Yankees